 TGbn editor: Please insert new paragraphs below as follows [#1884]:

-A UHR AP may always transmit a BSRP NTB Trigger frame or a BSRP Trigger frame that is addressed to a UHR non-AP STA operating in DUO mode, including when DUO mode is used in addition to one or more of the eMLSR, DPS or NPCA modes.
-Otherwise, if the non-AP STA is not operating in DUO mode, the AP shall not use a BSRP NTB Trigger frame as initial control frame to the UHR non-AP STA.
+A UHR AP may always transmit a BSRP NTB Trigger frame or a BSRP Trigger frame that is addressed to a UHR non-AP STA operating in DUO mode, including when DUO mode is used in addition to one or more of the EMLSR, DPS or NPCA modes.
+Otherwise, if the non-AP STA is not operating in DUO mode, the AP shall not use a BSRP NTB Trigger frame as an initial control frame to the UHR non-AP STA.

 A UHR AP shall set the OM Control UL MU Data Disable RX Support field in the UHR